Skip to main content

 Circulatory diseases, including cardiovascular disease, coronary heart disease, heart failure and stroke, are major causes of ill health and death worldwide, currently accounting for one in four UK deaths alone.
 While several risk frameworks exist, these aren't always able to accurately identify those who will go on to develop or die of circulatory diseases.

 As part of the study, Kingston University Professor of Computer Vision Sarah Barman and postdoctoral researcher Roshan Welikala developed artificial intelligence (AI) algorithms that could reliably measure features on the retinal image, such as the width of blood vessels and how curved they were.

 Read the full paper in the British Journal of Opthalmology.

 We offer our students the opportunity to learn and grow in a real-world environment.
 Combined with our hands-on approach to teaching and learning, this provides our students with the skills ready for their chosen industry.

 These skills are taught within our world-class facilities, providing our students with some of the most innovative and advanced technology in order to have the freedom to invent, create and revolutionise their practice.

-See each course page for the facilities you might use, below are three of our most cutting edge facilities.
+See each course page for the facilities you might use, below are some of our most cutting-edge facilities.